CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/lb13.png)

+### **Task 2: Update Passwords for the new users**

-11. Now we will use Azure Cloud Shell to run a script that will change the passwords for the users created, as user needs to reset password after registering to AADDS.
-In Azure portal, click on the **Cloud Shell** icon.
+Here, we will use Azure Cloud Shell to run a script that will change the passwords for the users created, as user needs to reset password after registering to AADDS.

+1. In Azure portal, click on the **Cloud Shell** icon.

    ![ws name.](media/a105.png)

-12. In the Cloud Shell window that opens at the bottom of your browser window, select **PowerShell**.
+2. In the Cloud Shell window that opens at the bottom of your browser window, select **PowerShell**.

    ![ws name.](media/wvd10.png)

-13. Click on **Show Advanced Settings**.
+3. Click on **Show Advanced Settings**.

    ![ws name.](media/wvd11.png)

-14. Use exisiting resource group - **WVD-RG** from the drop down and for:
+4. Use exisiting resource group - **WVD-RG** from the drop down and for:

     - Storage Account: Select **Create new** and enter **sa{uniqueid}**, for example: sa204272.
     - File Share: Select **Create new** and enter **fs{uniqueid}**, for example: fs204272.

    ![ws name.](media/wvd12.png)

-15. After the terminal launches it will look like this.
+5. After the terminal launches it will look like this.

    ![ws name.](media/40.png)

-16. Copy and paste the following script and hit **Enter**.
+6. Copy and paste the following script and hit **Enter**.

    ```
    $domain = ((Get-AzADUser | where {$_.Type -eq "Member"}).UserPrincipalName.Split('@'))[1]